The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 These targeted therapies offer a more personalised approach towards treatment while minimising potential side effects compared to traditional pharmacological interventions.

-As you continue to explore ways to serve others by staying informed about advances in neurodegenerative disease research and management, remember that ongoing studies are shedding light on innovative therapeutic approaches focused on genetics.
+As you continue to explore ways to serve others by about advances in neurodegenerative disease research and management, remember that ongoing studies are shedding light on innovative therapeutic approaches focused on genetics.

 While these approaches remain mostly experimental for now, they hold immense promise for transforming how we address neurodegenerative disorders in the future, potentially offering more effective treatments tailored to an individual’s unique genetic makeup and disease progression.